Orbital-selective Mott phase and spin nematicity in Ni-substituted FeTe$_{0.65}$Se$_{0.35}$ single crystals: Results

-In order to get more insight into these effects, we calculate the derivative d$M$/d$T$ for ZFC curves for several crystals and plot it versus $T$ in Fig.\ref{DerivM}.
-Black spheres indicate the temperatures of resistive anomaly, indicating it's good correspondence with anomaly in magnetization.
-However, the figure reveals that there are precursors to the anomaly at temperatures well below $T_{peak}$, and they evolve with $y$.
-The d$M$/d$T$ shows most complicated structure in the crystal with smallest $y=0.0025$, starting from low temperature just above 30 K, and extending towards higher temperatures, with several extrema, which we mark by vertical color lines.
-Note that the extrema for different components of $M$ are correlated.
-Interestingly, the maxima for in-plane components ($M_{\parallel}$ and $M_{\perp}$) are accompanied either by maxima or by minima for out-of-plane component ($M_c$).
-While the latter may be caused by spin reorientation (increase of in-plane $M$, accompanied by decrease of out-of-plane $M$), the former seem to be of different origin.
-As $y$ is increased the number of extrema decreases, until in case of crystal with $y=0.11$ only one large, and two very tiny maxima, accompanied by one broad minimum are seen.
+The difference in the shape of the peaks is visualized by the plot of the derivative d$M$/d$T$ versus $T$, which we show in Fig.\ref{DerivM} for all ZFC components for several crystals, with resistive anomalies and maxima of FCC curves marked by blue triangles and purple bars, respectively, at the bottom of each plot.
+We observe that in all crystals with $y < 0.06$ there are precursors to the maximum of the peak, situated at lower temperatures, which we mark by vertical color lines; the maximum of the peek at highest $T$ is marked by green line.
+The d$M$/d$T$ shows most complicated structure in the crystal with smallest $y=0.0025$, starting from low $T$ just above 30 K, and extending towards higher temperatures, with several precursors, well correlated for different components of $M$ (some maxima for in-plane components are accompanied by minima for out-of-plane component, what signals spin reorientation).
+As $y$ increases the number of precursors decreases, until in case of crystal with $y=0.11$ there are no precursors left; instead, only one maximum is seen (marked by green line), accompanied by a shoulder at $T=152$ K (blue line).

-The fact that with increasing $y$ the derivative od $M$ becomes less complex suggests relation of the anomaly to magnetic correlations, which are weakened upon the dilution of the Fe-spin system by Ni substitution.
-This is not surprising, because the coherence of $d_{xy}$ state establishes nesting conditions, which should enhance spin fluctuations.
-While ARPES shows that nesting conditions in FeTe$_{0.65}$Se$_{0.35}$ are not perfect \cite{Rosmus2019}, they still influence spin fluctuations at small $y$.
-Thus, the complex structure of d$M$/d$T$ and large enhancement of the anisotropy in the vicinity of the $T_{peak}$ observed for smallest $y$ are likely related to magnetic correlations of stripe and/or bicollinear type, which exist in the system of disordered magnetic clusters (domains) of various lateral sizes, as suggested by neutron scattering experiments \cite{Zaliznyak2015,Xu2016,Xu2017,Xu2018,Tranquada2020}.
-The influence of nesting on the spin fluctuations should be diminished with increasing $y$, because the imperfect nesting is gradually removed with increasing doping.